Anneka Randhawa is a partner in our White Collar practice, based in London.

 Advising multinational companies on compliance programmes, with a particular focus on anti bribery and corruption.

 Advising on bribery and corruption issues in relation to corporate due diligence on acquisitions.
-Representing a senior bank executive in relation to an SFO investigation into allegations of fraud and non-disclosure.

 Representing a number of bank traders in connection with a worldwide investigation into the manipulation of foreign exchange benchmarks.